Avesta: Editions

-After Avestan manuscripts became known in the Western world, several scholary attempts were made to create a critical edition of the diverse manuscripts through which the, now much reduced, Avestan corpus had survived.
+After Avestan manuscripts became known in the Western world, several scholarly attempts were made to create a critical edition of the diverse manuscripts through which the, now much reduced, Avestan corpus had survived.
 The first critical edition was published in 1852 by Westergaard.
 It was based mostly on the manuscripts collected by Rask.
 Around the same time, Spiegel published an edition of the Zoroastrian High Liturgies, i.e., the Yasna, the Visperad and the Vendidad.
 Despite being smaller in scope and based on fewer manuscripts than Westergaard's edition, it is still considered relevant since it includes the Middle Persian translations jointly with the Avestan text.
 Between 1886 and 1896, Geldner produced an edition of the Yasna, the Visperad, the Khordeh Avesta, and the Vendidad.
 Although it lacked a few minor texts, included by Westergaard, it was based on significantly more manuscripts.
 As a result, it has remained the standard edition of the surviving Avestan corpus to this day.
 Overall, these works share the same editorial principle, which was to reproduce the earliest common ancestor of the manuscripts, therefore going back as close as possible to the Sasanian Avesta.

 Since the publication of Geldner's edition, a number of developments have increased the need for a new edition.
 On the one hand many new manuscripts have been found, in particular in Iran.
 These new manuscripts have cast doubt on the, up to then, established opinion that all extant manuscripts derive from a single Sasanian archetype or, at least, some later hypearchetype.
 Furthermore, the surviving Avestan texts are nowadays recognized as a primarily liturgical corpus.
 This means the editorial principle of previous editions, i.e., the reconstruction of the Sasanian Urtext, does not apply.
 The surviving texts are instead increasingly seen as witnesses of a living liturgical tradition; a tradition which is much older and existed parallel to the exegetical tradition represented in the Sasanian Avesta.

 These developments led to the creation of the Avestan Digital Archive (ADA) and the Corpus Avesticum Berolinense (CAB).
 ADA is a digital archive, which as of 2013 has digitized already 150 manuscripts and made 80 of them online available.
 Furthermore, CAB is a project which attempts to edit the manuscripts within their original ritual context.